Connect with us

 ESD Super Dragon Loudspeaker System at HIGH END Vienna 2026 with audience in room

-A constant stream of show attendees came to experience the wonders of the ESB Acoustic Super Dragon system.
+A constant stream of show attendees came to experience the wonders of the ESD Acoustic Super Dragon system.
+Photo by Chris Boylan.

 But how did it sound?
 In a word: breathtaking.
-The system had no trouble filling the huge ballroom with powerful dynamic sound.
-The demo clips we heard were mostly orchestral pieces, and the system really did capture the dynamics of a live orchestra performance, from delicate oboe soloes to powerful strikes of the bass drum and tympanis.
+According to our Editor at Large, Chris Boylan, who was on the ground in Vienna, the system had no trouble filling the huge ballroom with powerful dynamic sound.
+The demo clips he heard were mostly orchestral pieces, and the system really did capture the dynamics of a live orchestra performance, from delicate oboe soloes to powerful strikes of the bass drum and tympanis.
 Soundstage was huge and dynamics were without parallel.
 These horns were made for playing music.
 And that’s just what they did.

 Start rubbing that Powerball ticket on your friendly neighborhood leprechaun.
 And in the meantime, make sure there are no cracks in your foundation.